gavinsimpson/gams-yorku-canada-150/README.md

 ### Packages

-We'll be using the **mgcv** package for fitting GAMs; make sure you ahve the latest version installed!
+We'll be using the **mgcv** package for fitting GAMs; make sure you have the latest version installed!

 Packages required: